CoreyJ87/hoarder-helm-chart/README.md

 # Hoarder Helm Chart

-This Helm chart deploys the Hoarder application on a Kubernetes cluster, with support for ArgoCD and Traefik ingress.
+This Helm chart deploys [Hoarder](https://github.com/hoarder-app/hoarder) - a self-hostable bookmark-everything app with AI-based automatic tagging and full text search - on a Kubernetes cluster, with support for ArgoCD and Traefik ingress.

 ## Prerequisites